Sarquella/JCenter-Uploader/README.md

 **Reference:** For a full article explaining the whole process check this [Medium post](https://medium.com/@yegor_zatsepin/simple-way-to-publish-your-android-library-to-jcenter-d1e145bacf13) written by [Yegor Zatsepin](https://medium.com/@yegor_zatsepin)

-*Example:* For a real library uploaded using this process check *[LifecycleCells](https://github.com/Sarquella/LifecycleCells)*

 # Usage

-In order to upload the library, the following steps must be reproduced:
+In order to upload the library, the next steps must be followed:

 1. **Setup [Bintray](https://bintray.com)**